awsdocs/aws-service-catalog-admin-guide/doc_source/catalogs_marketplace-products.md

    ,
    ```

-1. In the `Mappings` section of your template, edit the `AWSRegionArch2AMI` mappings to associate each AWS region with the corresponding architecture and AMI ID for your product\.
+1. In the `Mappings` section of your template, edit the `AWSRegionArch2AMI` mappings to associate each AWS Region with the corresponding architecture and AMI ID for your product\.

-   1. On the product fulfillment page in AWS Marketplace, view the AMI ID that your product uses for each AWS region, as in the following example:
+   1. On the product fulfillment page in AWS Marketplace, view the AMI ID that your product uses for each AWS Region, as in the following example:

 ![\[A table of regions and AMI IDs on the product fulfillment page in AWS Marketplace.\]](http://docs.aws.amazon.com/servicecatalog/latest/adminguide/images/sc-marketplace_ami_ids-console.png)

-   1. In your template, remove the mappings for any regions that you do not support\.
+   1. In your template, remove the mappings for any AWS Regions that you do not support\.

    1. Edit the mapping for each region to remove the unsupported architectures \(`PV64`, `HVM64`, or `HVMG2`\) and their associated AMI IDs\.

-   1. For each remaining region and architecture mapping, specify the corresponding AMI ID from the product details page in AWS Marketplace\.
+   1. For each remaining AWS Region and architecture mapping, specify the corresponding AMI ID from the product details page in AWS Marketplace\.

    When you have finished editing the `AWSRegionArch2AMI` mappings, your code might look similar to the following example: